wp-plugins/admin-menu-post-list/readme.txt

 == Changelog ==

+= 1.1 =

+* Improved color and position of separator

 = 1.0 =

-* Set a limit to number of posts (25) when max items is 0=all.
-When there is a huge number of posts, this will prevent the plugin from processing them all.
+* Limit number of posts to 25 when max items is 0=all.
+With a large number of posts, this will prevent the plugin from processing them all.

 = 0.9 =